 - Continued non-payment of account puts the student at risk of being referred to a third party for collection.
 This may result in a collection fee assessed and the delinquent account may be reported to one or more of the national credit bureaus.

-Note: A student may be exempt from payment deadlines and permitted to continue in school without risk of suspension.
-However, students must notify Student Accounts of any, and all circumstances that may necessitate an exception to the payment deadlines.
+Note: Students must notify Student Accounts of any, and all circumstances that may necessitate an exception to the payment deadlines.
 Exceptions to this policy may be made for the following reasons:

 - Circumstances beyond the student's control (i.e. non-arrival of financial aid funds applied for well in advance of the due date);